Master of Arts

 In this class, students acquire the literary competency needed for exegesis and continued study of the third section of the Hebrew canon, the Writings (Ketuvim).
 Since the skills for reading narrative have been covered in Biblical Narrative 1-2, this class focuses on poetry, wisdom, and apocalyptic.
 Students will create a genre handbook to be used for future study.
 Students will also learn the introductory material for all books covered in the section, including authorship/composition, structure, major interpretive issues, and history of interpretation.
 (3 credits)

-Prerequisites: Biblical Narrative 1, Biblical Narrative 2
+Prerequisites: Biblical Narrative 2

 Canon in Context 3: Prophets